lepitaxa/lepitaxa.github.io/README.md

 - 18.1.
 The addition of type 1 common names (`e`, `d`) is supported for species and species aggregates.
 These names must be written in SINGULAR.
 - 18.2.
 The addition of type 2 common names (`e2`, `d2`) is supported for all family- and tribe-level taxa (`x`, `f`, `y`, `t`, `j`, `h`), paraphyla (`xp`) and orders (`x9`).
 These names must be written in PLURAL.
 - 18.3.
 Common names are supported for the English (`e`, `e2`) and German language (`d`, `d2`) only, with the English ones being listed first.
 - 18.4.
-Common names must be grouped and sorted AFTER all references, but BEFORE all synonyms, microspecies or subspecies.
+Common names must be grouped and sorted BEFORE all synonyms, microspecies or subspecies, and references.
 - 18.5.
 The common names of each language should be sorted relative to each other according to their importance/prominence in everyday use or according to their preference when a newer name is supposed to phase-out the use of an older one.
 More important/preferred names should be listed closer to the top.
 - 18.6.
 The allowed character sets are basic latin (A-Z), extended latin (äáéöüß etc.), apostrophes (U+0027), hyphens (U+002D) and spaces (U+0020).
 - 18.7.
 The words of a common name must always start with an upper-case letter, with the exception of conjunctions like "and", "of", "du", "und", "von", which should be lower-case only.